KelvinJC/vmbloggr/README.md

 ### Documentation
-While the default Django DRF documentation is available, the preference here is for Swagger docs. <br>
+While the default Django DRF documentation is available, the preference for this project is Swagger docs. <br>
-vmblogger relies on Swagger for documentation which can be accessed at
+vmbloggr relies on Swagger for documentation which can be accessed at

 ```http://127.0.0.1:8000/api/docs/swagger```